The Bachelor of Science in Mechatronic Engineering

 Prerequisites: PHYS 204A; CHEM 111.|

 Processing, structure, properties, and performance of engineering materials.
 Applied knowledge of material properties as engineering design parameters.
-Advanced manufacturing processes, including microfabrication.
-1 hour discussion, 3 hours laboratory, 2 hours activity.
+Advanced manufacturing processes, including microfabrication are discussed.
+3 hours discussion.
 (005402)

 |PHYS 204A||Physics for Students of Science and Engineering: Mechanics||4.0||FS||GE|